Claire Murphy, M.A, MBACP

 Certificate in Counselling Skills (Mary Ward Centre)

-I have worked with a range of clients in a women's centre and a bereavement service.
+I have worked with a range of clients in a women's centre and a bereavement service, as well as within private practice.
 Many of my clients were born outside of the UK and I have developed an interest in how this impacts identity and relationships.

 Areas of counselling I deal with